andytudhope/thebluebook/source/fugue-i/index.md

 **Dependencies**

 1. Try get a Linux machine.
 I haven't tested this anywhere else.
-Mac should work fine, but Windows might be a problem ([OS](https://www.youtube.com/watch?v=4vW62KqKJ5A "Revolution!") with [training wheels](https://github.com/andytudhope/APerspectiveonTechnologyA) that it is).
+Mac should work fine, but Windows might be a problem ([OS](https://www.youtube.com/watch?v=4vW62KqKJ5A "Revolution!") with [training wheels](https://github.com/andytudhope/APerspectiveonTechnology) that it is).
-2. Download a good "code" editor.
+2. Download a good code editor.
 I use - wtih [tongue in cheek](https://www.reddit.com/r/QuotesPorn/comments/3i7e2v/do_i_contradict_myself_walt_whitman_1680x1050_oc/) after the OS video link - [VSCode](https://code.visualstudio.com/download); but Atom, Sublime, or even NoteBook++ will do, depending on if you already have a preference.
 3. Once that is set up, install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and sign up on [GitHub](https://github.com) if you don't already have an account there.
 4. Then install Node and NPM (the Node Package Manager).
 The easiest way to do this, imo, is through [nvm](https://github.com/nvm-sh/nvm).